 - If soap and water are not available, use an alcohol-based hand sanitizer.
 Hand sanitizer stations are at the entrance of all campus buildings.
 We suggest that you also carry hand sanitizer with you.

 Practice good cough etiquette:

 - Cough or sneeze into a tissue or the bend of your arm, not your hand.

 - Dispose of any tissues you have used as soon as possible in a waste basket and wash your hands afterwards.

 Keep your distance:

 - Avoid direct contact with individuals.

 - Maintain a physical distance of 2 metres unless physical barriers such as Plexiglas are present.

 - There is one exception to the 2-metre rule: Students in exam rooms must maintain 1.5 metres in distance, according to government guidelines.

-When to wear a mask or face covering
+When to wear a procedural mask

 There are a few exceptions to this rule: